- Japan Tips

 Pit Inn, Shinjuku

-One of Tokyo’s greatest jazz bars, the Pit has bags of atmosphere.
+One of Tokyo’s greatest jazz bars, the Pit has bags of atmosphere and regularly hosts some of Japan’s greatest jazz artists.
 If you’re all about experiences, this intimate venue has a top line up of up-and-coming musicians.
 Wonderful whisky too.

 Sound Museum Vision, Shibuya